 Services provided to clients range from the direct provision of accommodation, such as a bed in a shelter, to more specialised services such as counselling and legal support.
 These services are generally either provided to the client directly by the agency or the client is referred to another service.
 Unmet need provides further information about clients’ needs that went unmet.

 SHS clients can identify a number of reasons for seeking assistance, reflecting the range of situations that contribute to housing instability.
 SHS agencies also record the main reason for clients seeking assistance.
 In terms of the reasons why clients sought assistance in 2021–22 (Supplementary table CLIENTS.21):

-For those clients presenting at risk of homelessness, the most common main reasons for seeking assistance were (Supplementary table CLIENTS.22):
+For those clients presenting at risk of homelessness, the most common main reasons for seeking assistance were (Supplementary table CLIENTS.23):

 For those clients presenting as homeless, the most common main reasons for seeking assistance were: